We got it.

 - Material and critical specifications

-- Key technical challenges and how you solved them
+- Key technical challenges and how the shop solved them

 - Tolerances achieved and how they were verified